onap/integration/docs/docs_vFW_CNF_CDS.rst

 Future development areas for CNF support:

-- Extraction of override values in time of the package onboarding.
+- Extraction of override values in time of the package onboarding
-- Update of the information in AAI after creation
 - Upgrade of the vFW CNF similar to Helm Upgrade through the SDC and SO
 - Use multicloud/k8S API v2 (EMCO)